kestrelquantum/NamedTrajectories.jl/README.md

 ## Installation

 NamedTrajectories.jl is now registered!
-Instal with
+Install with

 ```julia
 using Pkg